kevin-cai1/COMP9321-ass2/README.md

 Fuel Price Predictor using data from NSW FuelCheck

+FRONTEND
+The web service can be accessed in UI.
+Follow instructions in UI to run the app

+BACKEND
 The API and swagger docs can be accessed by running 'python3 api.py'

 The current fuel prediction model can be found in fuel_model/fuel_model.py